 Chlor-alkali Plant in New Johnsonville, Tennessee: In March, OxyChem completed construction and began operating its membrane cell chlor-alkali plant in New Johnsonville, Tennessee.

-In April, Occidental completed the sale of its Hugoton Field assets.
+Sale of Hugoton Field Assets: Occidental completed the divestment of its non-core Hugton Field assets.